dozzie/statetip/doc/manpages/daemon.rst

 .. describe:: statetipd log-dump [<logfile>]

     Print the content of a state log file to *STDOUT* as a sequence of JSON objects, one per line.
-A log file can be recreated with such a dump with ``statetipd log-recreate`` command.
+A log file can be restored from such a dump with ``statetipd log-restore`` command.

     **TODO**: use ``--config``